What's the difference between stress and burnout?

-Wondering if you are burned out?
-Here are eight ways burnout is different to stress.
+Wondering if you, or someone you know, might be burned out?
+Here are eight differences you need to know.

 The words ‘stress’ and ‘burnout’ are increasingly being used, often interchangeably, to talk about how we’re feeling at work.
-Whilst they're related; they are not the same.
+Whilst the two words are related; they are not the same.

-Having had a stay in Burnout Hotel, I’m acutely aware of how inter-related they are and how burnout unexpectedly looms up on us and takes us down.
+Having had a stay in Burnout Hotel, I’m acutely aware of how connected they are and, how burnout unexpectedly creeps up and takes us down.

-Someone I’m working with took a couple of weeks off thinking they just needed a fortnight’s respite.
-Two months on and they're still not capable of returning to work.
+Someone I’m now working with took a couple of weeks off, thinking they just needed a fortnight’s respite.
+Two months on and they're still not ready to return to work.

-That's why it is really important to know how burnout presents so that if you notice it occurring in yourself or another, you can take action as soon as you start 'smelling smoke'
+That's why it's really important to know how burnout presents so that if you notice it occurring in yourself or another, you can take action as soon as you 'smell smoke'.

-Below I pull out eight differences between stress and burnout.
+Below I share eight differences between stress and burnout.

 Image: Jacqueline Day, Unsplash